Gordon Pinsent: Career

 Pinsent's professional acting career began in 1957 at Winnipeg's Theatre 77 (later known as the Royal Manitoba Theatre Centre) under the direction of John Hirsch.
-In the years that followed, he performed in many theatrical productions in Winnipeg, Toronto and at the Stratford Festival.
+In the years that followed, he performed in many theatrical productions in Winnipeg, in Toronto at the Crest Theatre and at the Stratford Festival.

-In the early 1960s, he appeared in Scarlett Hill and The Forest Rangers.
+In the early 1960s, he appeared in Festival, Scarlett Hill and The Forest Rangers.
 He later became a staple of Canadian television with roles including the series Quentin Durgens, M.P., A Gift to Last (which he created), The Red Green Show, Due South, Wind at My Back, and Power Play.

 Pinsent's film roles include The Rowdyman, Who Has Seen the Wind, John and the Missus, The Shipping News and Away from Her.
 He wrote the screenplays for The Rowdyman and John and the Missus.
 Perhaps his best known early film role was that of the president of the United States in the 1970 science fiction cult classic Colossus: The Forbin Project.
+His other plays include Easy Down Easy (1987) and Brass Rubbings (1989).